Skip Navigation

 PROCESS MEASURES:

-• Percent of social service support programs that utilize evidence-based, trauma-informed, and culturally responsive practices to engage and serve families at risk of homelessness and CPS involvement.
+• Percent of social service support programs that utilize evidence-based practices to engage and serve families at risk of homelessness and CPS involvement.
 (Measures quality and responsiveness of service delivery)

-• Percent of social service support providers and partners who demonstrate cultural humility, anti-racist values, and commitment to dismantling the disproportionate impact of housing instability and CPS involvement on communities of color.
-(Shows equity and social justice orientation of workforce)
+• Percent of social service support providers and partners trained by Title V who demonstrate commitment to dismantling the disproportionate impact of housing instability and CPS involvement.
+(Shows impact of workforce)

 OUTCOME MEASURES: